This recipe website is ad-free.

 Directions

-• Once the syrup has cooled bottle and refrigerate or freeze to store for an extended period of time.
+• Bottle and refrigerate or freeze to store for an extended period of time.

 Featured Video